-All of our pupils, from Foundation up to Year Six, were asked to put their heads together in a whole-school brainstorm, to gather words that we think reflect our shared values and beliefs.
-We discussed the Charter alongside Magna Carter, that very important document which established in English law the shared belief that all people, from the top to the bottom, should have access to a fair and just legal and political system.
+All of our pupils, from Foundation through to Year 8, put their heads together in a whole-school brainstorm, to gather words that we think reflect our shared values and beliefs.
+We discussed the Charter alongside Magna Carter, that very important document which established in English law the shared belief that everyone should have access to a fair and just legal and political system.

-These words were passed to our School Council, which agreed the words and wrote the final charter.
-This new document now forms the basis of all our new behaviour policies across the school – and, increasingly, the way we conceive of the relationship between home and school, too.
-The Charter is an agreement that reflects the values and beliefs of everybody at Hallfield.
+This document forms the basis of all our new behaviour policies – and, increasingly, the way we conceive of the relationship between home and school.

 In short, we agreed to be good friends, good citizens and good learners.
-Within those headings are four pairs of words each: kind and helpful, for example, or loyal and trustworthy, which help everyone in the school thing about how to achieve our shared aims.
+Within those headings are four pairs of words each: kind and helpful, and loyal and trustworthy, which help everyone in the school think about how to achieve our shared aims.